artlu99/framesv2-remix-cf/README.md

 <summary>Click to expand/collapse a nerd list 🤓</summary>

 1. `Remix` on `Cloudflare Pages`, for light, fast SSR with familiar `React` mental models. *Serverless that feels like a long-lived server*
-3. `Vite` for lighting-fast local development with HMR
+2. `Vite` for lightning-fast local development with HMR
-2. `Hono Stack` for end-to-end type safety, zero codegen and *de minimis* boilerplate
+3. `Hono Stack` for end-to-end type safety, zero codegen and *de minimis* boilerplate
 4. `Kysely` Typescript query builder and migration scripts
 5. `shadcn/ui` `TailwindCSS` components, `Framer` motion animations
 6. `Upstash Redis` and `Neon Postgres` as edge, scalable datastores on stateless connections